msisk23/MPC_Project/README.md

 ## 3. Scope and Features of the Project

 - Remove dependencies on MPI
-    - Spawn one process per party without MPI
+    - Replace MPI init with a sockets init function
-    - Standing TCP connections between the data analysts, data owner, and the secure computation parties
+    - Establish TCP connections between parties involved and orchestration mechanism
     - Asynchronous Communication
-       - Implement communication threads
-       - Implement input/output buffers
-       - Establish ability for threads to push/pull data from buffers
+       - TCP is intrinsically asynchronous
     - Maintain proper function of all other aspects of current Secrecy framework

+- Orchestration
+    - Implement way to orchestrate party IP addresses for TCP
+    - Master Orchestrator: spawns processes/waits for parties to contact it to pass IP addresses to other parties

 - TCP
-    - A server used for standard socket programming that will be implemented in C
+    - Internet communication protocol that uses IP addresses and port number for routing
     - It rearranges data packets in the order specified with guarantee that they will be received in the same order sent
     - Does flow control
+    - Programmed using C sys/socket library
     - To set up standard socket connection, three data network packets to set up the socket connection

     ![image](https://github.com/msisk23/MPC_Project/blob/main/TCP%20Flow%20Diagram.png)